 “Glaxo is offering a price that seems high, except it’s significantly below where it was this time last year,” Varma said in a phone interview.

-The $95 billion company’s top seller is Humira, which is used to treat rheumatoid arthritis and Crohn’s disease and brought in $7.9 billion in sales (ABT) last year, data compiled by Bloomberg show.
+The $95 billion company’s top seller is Humira, which is used to treat rheumatoid arthritis and Crohn’s disease and brought in $7.9 billion in sales (ABT:US) last year, data compiled by Bloomberg show.

 “Glaxo’s always been the most likely buyer, but I think anybody with a sizeable rheumatology franchise like Abbott could be interested,” Raymond said in a phone interview.
 “Abbott’s got Humira and so that’s definitely a possibility.”